twuillemin/geohelpers/README.md

 ### What is this repository for? ###

-* A simple wrapper for converting WKT files to GeoJson using the WktGrammar
+A simple wrapper for converting WKT files to GeoJson using the WktGrammar.
+Really simple, only two functions

 ### How do I get set up? ###

-* use:
+* usage:
   - git clone git@bitbucket.org:ThomasWuillemin/geohelpers.git

 * Publishing:
   - commit with a non snapshot version
   - mvn clean dokka:javadocJar install
   - mvn deploy

 ### Contribution guidelines ###